ninakali/ninakali.github.io/notes/iseeidraw/index.md

 The first real exercise the book gives its readers is "upside-down drawing".
 The idea is to copy a line art drawing while the original drawing is turned upside down.
 Apparently, most people are able to improve their copying skills instantly this way because their brain stops seeing familiar symbols, and only sees lines and shapes.

+> Note: the book makes a point that drawing from the real world and even from imagination is not that different from copying other drawings.
+However, drawing from the imagination means one has to be able to imagine with great details objects, shapes, lights and shadows - which is a system of symbols in itself - this is something one has to learn from different sources.

 <div class="imgfix">

 ![](020_upside_down_1.jpeg) ![](021_upside_down_2.jpeg)